Help & About

 Cross-References

-The Cross-References tab shows related passages from the Treasury of Scripture Knowledge — one of the most comprehensive cross-reference collections ever compiled.
+The Cross-References tab shows related passages from the Treasury of Scripture Knowledge — one of the most comprehensive cross-reference collections ever compiled, with over 500,000 links.
 Tap any reference to navigate directly to that verse.

 Textual Certainty

 Textual certainty shows how confident scholars are about the manuscript reading behind each English word.
 It is useful when you want to see, at a glance, where the underlying text is very stable versus more debated.
-Toggle it in Reading Options and pick a colour scheme (Scholar, Warm, Cool, or Monochrome): higher-certainty wording stays closer to normal text colour, while lower-certainty wording shifts to mid or lighter tones.
-Translation Difference Symbols sometimes appear near those colour shifts, because translations often diverge when the source text is less settled.
-Where certainty data has not been imported for a passage, no colouring is applied.
+Toggle it in Reading Options and choose a colour scheme (Warm, Cool, Monochrome, or High Contrast).
+High-certainty wording has no special marking; medium certainty adds a thin underline; very low certainty uses a thicker underline with a secondary thin line.
+Translation Difference Symbols sometimes cluster near uncertain wording, because translations often diverge where the source text is less settled.
+Where certainty data has not yet been imported for a passage, no marking is applied.

 Personalising Your Bible